praneybehl/mdCrawler/docs/nextjs-docs/telemetry.md

   * General machine information (e.g. number of CPUs, macOS/Windows/Linux, whether or not the command was run within CI)
   * What Next.js plugins are present in your project
   * Duration of `next build` and size of application (total number of pages)
+  * During development, we ask for additional feedback on errors (see Error Feedback)

 > **Note** : This list is regularly audited to ensure its accuracy.